 - Letter of motivation in English (it should not exceed 1000 words.
 Please describe your academic background, career strategy and objectives you wish to reach through your studies on the MSc in Wealth Management)

 - Copy of your Bachelor degree if already obtained (and other degrees if any)

 - GRE ou GMAT [Documents recommended (not mandatory)]

 - IELTS ou TOEFL [Documents recommended (not mandatory)]

 Applicants must complete the online form (see the link at the bottom of the page).

 If you have decided to change faculty, you must submit a request in keeping with the deadlines set by the Admissions Office.

-If you hold a degree from UNIGE, left the university before 2019 or will leave at the end of the January/February exam session, you must submit a request to re-enroll at the university, in keeping with the deadlines set by the Admissions Office.
+If you hold a degree from UNIGE, left the university before the actual academic year or will leave at the end of the January/February exam session, you must submit a request to re-enroll at the university, in keeping with the deadlines set by the Admissions Office:

 If you wish to apply for several different Master's programs, please complete a separate credit recognition form for each program.